CADawg/firefox-language-learning-extension/README.md

 ## Credits

 Inspired by the original Toucan extension.
-Built as a modern, Firefox-compatible alternative using DeepL's superior translation quality.
+Built as a modern, Firefox-compatible alternative using DeepL translations.